YouGotJaked/within/script.md

 ALEX: *FUCK.
 I need to find a group to join right now.
 I don't care who it is, I just can't be left alone.*

 ALEX frantically looks around classroom.
+ALEX looks over at FINN<sup[4](#group)</sup>.

+ALEX: Hey are you in a group already?

+Looking at FINN causes him to look away and move to group with ROSE.

-When ALEX looks at other students, this triggers them to move farther away.
+ALEX looks at LARA to trigger next audio sequence:

+ALEX: Do you need another...

+LARA: Nah we already have a group of three.

+LARA looks away and joins rest of group.

 ALEX: *Shit, shit, shit.
 Everyone's already in a group.
 Oh my God, oh my God, oh my God.
 Ok, ok, ok.
 Ummmmmmmm what do I do, what do I do, what do I do.
 I don't know...*